UPDATE JULY 30, 2020

 The Town of Duck maintains a Hazard Mitigation Plan and produces an All Hazards Annual Report in order to be eligible for discounted flood insurance premium rates.
 The goals and objectives are revised as needed during every 5 year plan review.
 Each summer, the Town updates the plan with action items to effectively meet these goals and objectives.

-In 2015, the Town of Duck joined the regional hazard mitigation planning effort and adopted the Albemarle Regional Hazard Mitigation Plan (RHMP).
-This plan includes Camden, Chowan, Currituck, Dare, Gates, Hertford, Pasquotank, and Perquimans counties and municipalities within those counties.
-A shared regional mitigation plan was created to meet the following goals:
+In June, 2020, the Town of Duck, after participating in the development of a regional multi-jurisdictional hazard mitigation planning effort, approved a resolution to adopt the Outer Bank Hazard Mitigation Plan (OBX-HMP).
+This plan includes Currituck and Dare counties and the six (6) municipalities within Dare County.
+A shared regional multi-jurisdictional mitigation plan was created to meet the following goals:

 - Support a more holistic regional planning effort, taking into account shared concerns and shareable resources;